C-D-Lewis/todo-cli/README.md

 ### Delete an item

-Delete an item by index in the list with `delete`:
+Delete an item by index in the list with `done` to mark it as complete:

 ```
-todo delete 0
+todo done 0
 ```